 - Gastroesophageal reflux (GERD)

 In order to be eligible for specialized formula through BCBS, there needs to be documentation that demonstrates malabsorption in addition to a diagnosis.
 Additionally, evidence of growth failure will be needed.

-Go to the Am I Covered page and fill out the insurance covered form to learn if you qualify.
-It is necessary to put in insurance information and an insurance specialist will reach out to discuss benefits and to determine qualifications for BCBS baby formula coverage.
+Go to the Qualify Through Insurance page and fill out the insurance covered form to learn if you qualify.
+It is necessary to put in insurance information and a customer service specialist will reach out to discuss benefits and to determine qualifications for BCBS baby formula coverage.